 As a leading trekking agency your safety and satisfaction on the ABC trek via Ghorepani Poon Hill is of paramount importance for Alpine Eco Trek.
-We make sure that you are safely guided to Annapurna Base Camp and back, and with our expert Sherpa guides sharing their knowledge of the mountains makes your satisfaction that much higher.
+We make sure that you are safely guided to Annapurna Base Camp and back, and with our expert, Sherpa guides sharing their knowledge of the mountains makes your satisfaction that much higher.
 All of our mountain and trekking guides are multilingual and speak proper English.
 That way they are sure to provide you with detailed information about the various mountains, cultures, fauna and flora.
-In order to better insure your safety all our guides carry a basic medical kit with them, but we do ask to bring yourself your own personal med kit.
-Before your trek to Annapurna Base Camp a detailed trekking briefing will be held so you can better prepare yourself for this adventure and some safety guidelines will be discussed.
-Like be mindful of the trails as caravans of yaks and donkeys can come passing by carrying essentials.
+In order to better ensure your safety all our guides carry a basic medical kit with them, but we do ask you to bring yourself your own personal medkit.
+Before your trek, to Annapurna Base Camp a detailed trekking briefing will be held so you can better prepare yourself for this adventure and some safety guidelines will be discussed.
+Like, be mindful of the trails as caravans of yaks and donkeys can come passing by carrying essentials.
 Always stay in the designated safe zones and listen to your guide in order to overcome every trail with ease.

-Except for Saarc countries a valid passport of at least 6 months and an entry tourist visa is required in order to visit Nepal.
+Except for Saarc countries, a valid passport of at least 6 months and an entry tourist visa is required in order to visit Nepal.
 Indian and Chinese nationals are exempted from a visa fee and other need to pay 40USD for 30 days.
-As a major touristic destination Nepal has made it easy for visitors to acquire a tourist visa, by setting up multiple e-visa kiosks in the international airport, and giving the facility of on arrival visa.
-To get a more detailed look on visa’s for Nepal Alpine Eco Trek does advice you to have a look at the official website for immigration at: http://www.nepalimmigration.gov.np/page/tourist-visa
+As a major touristic destination, Nepal has made it easy for visitors to acquire a tourist visa, by setting up multiple e-visa kiosks in the international airport and giving the facility of an arrival visa.
+To get a more detailed look at visa’s for Nepal Alpine Eco Trek does advise you to have a look at the official website for immigration.

 Always make sure you have a couple of passport size photos on hand and some cash in USD to make your visa process smoother.
 Upon your arrival at the international airport in Kathmandu at the visa section there is also a money exchange shop available if you are not able to bring US dollars.

 With meals and accommodation included you can have extra personal expenses during the trek.
 These can go from beverages,tips, extra snacks or during your stay in the cities lunch and dinner.
-In the main cities you can get a good meal for about 2 to 3 thousand rupees about 20USD.
-To be better prepared during your trek we advise to bring some extra cash with you, as there are no ATMs during the Annapurna Base Camp trek via Poon Hill.
-ATMs will be available in Kathmandu and Pokhara, and we do recommended using NABIL Bank as their charge per withdrawal is the lowest for international cards.
+In the main cities, you can get a good meal for about 2 to 3 thousand rupees about 20USD.
+To be better prepared during your trek we advise bringing some extra cash with you, as there are no ATMs during the Annapurna Base Camp trek via Poon Hill.
+ATMs will be available in Kathmandu and Pokhara, and we do recommend using NABIL Bank as their charge per withdrawal is the lowest for international cards.

-Packing list for the Annapurna Base Camp trek via Poon Hill
+Do you have a packing list for the Annapurna Base Camp Poon Hill hike?

 To bring with you: